Skip to Content

 Although long, this is a great one for families as it is relatively flat, taking you along the lakeshore.
 Of course, if you have little legs with you, you can always make the hike shorter if you want to.

-It makes up part of the accessible Olympic Discovery Trail, and this part has just undergone some renovations, so head there now while everything is relatively new!
+It makes up part of the accessible Olympic Discovery Trail, and this part has recently undergone some renovations, so head there now while everything is relatively new!

 4. Devil’s Punchbowl via Spruce Railroad Trail